Logos & Copyright

 Here’s how a poor man’s copyright is supposed to work – you take your artwork, logo or written piece, place it in a sealed envelope and mail it to yourself, registered mail.
-The thought behind the process is that the US Post Office (as an official representative of the feds – itself questionable) has now ‘date stamped’ your artwork, proving once and for all the date that you’re claiming copyright.
+The thought behind this is that the US Post Office (as an official representative of the feds – itself questionable) has now ‘date stamped’ your artwork, proving once and for all the date that you’re claiming copyright.
 You can then put this unopened letter in a safe place, only to be opened as an ‘ah-ha’ moment in a court battle with the unscrupulous hack who’s now laying claim to your work.
 Must admit, it appears pretty sound.
-Trouble is, it probably won’t work, as your legal opponent will be able to prove quite readily in court that a poor man’s copyright can be faked (thus rendering it’s legal value moot).
+Trouble is, it probably won’t work, as your legal opponent will be able to prove quite readily in court that a poor man’s copyright can be faked (thus rendering it’s legal value moot.)

-I’ve heard about a “poor man’s copyright.”
+Q: I’ve heard about a “poor man’s copyright.”
 What is it?

-The practice of sending a copy of your own work to yourself is sometimes called a “poor man’s copyright.”
+A: The practice of sending a copy of your own work to yourself is sometimes called a “poor man’s copyright.”
 There is no provision in the copyright law regarding any such type of protection, and it is not a substitute for registration.